Quantum Control Landscapes: A Closer Look: Pure-state landscape

+showing that $f=0$ is a critical point.
 A value of $\theta$ can be chosen to achieve any fidelity in the interval $(0,1)$, and this can be done avoiding the degenerate case by choosing the right sign for $\theta$ when necessary.
-So we already see there is a large family of control problems admitting critical points for which the fidelity assumes any possible value but this is simply a special case of the more general fact that follows.
+So we already see there is a large family of control problems admitting critical points for which the fidelity assumes any possible value but this is simply a special case of the following general theorem.

 \begin{theorem} Given any bilinear control system with control Hamiltonian $H_0 + f (t) H_1$, any target time $T>0$, and any $F \in (0,1)$, there exist pairs of initial and target states $\ket{\Psi_0}, \ket{\Psi_g}$ and a control $f$ such that $f$ is a critical point of the fidelity $\F_P$ with critical value $\F_P = F$. \end{theorem}